 Seth advises clients ranging from Fortune 100 Companies and financial institutions, to governmental entities and public benefit corporations, to investment funds and entrepreneurs on transactional and strategic legal matters.
 Seth brings approximately twenty-five years of corporate, securities law, and finance and governance experience in providing guidance to clients as they pursue their business objectives.

-Seth has extensive experience on matters related to Minority and Women-Owned Business Enterprise (“MWBE”) programs.
+Seth is a specialist in matters related to Minority and Women-Owned Business Enterprise (“MWBE”) programs.
 He has drafted MWBE focused laws, assisted clients on “Majority – MWBE” mergers and acquisitions and joint ventures, counseled on MWBE certification eligibility and MWBE compliance.
 In 2010, Seth represented a coalition that worked closely with the New York State legislature and New York State’s pension plans in enacting “The New York State Emerging Investment Manager and MWBE Financial Institution Strategy” (S6888, A9976), a law to encourage more diversity in investment advisors, financial institutions and other professional firms that provide services to New York State pensions, insurance and other funds.
 In September of 2016, Seth published a comprehensive paper, “The ‘State’ of New York MWBE Programs, An Inflection Point?”, which provided in depth analysis of the MWBE programs of New York State and New York City.
 Seth continues the important work on behalf of MWBEs, including serving as a member of the Mayor of The City of New York’s MWBE Advisory Board.

 Seth is a member of the New York City Bar Association where he was the Chairman of the Legal Education and Pipeline Task Force of the Committee to Enhance Diversity in the Profession, which published “Sealing The Leaks: Recommendations To Diversify and Strengthen The Pipeline To The Legal Profession”, May 17, 2019.
 Seth is a also a member of the American College of Investment Counsel, the Metropolitan Black Bar Association, the National Association of Bond Lawyers and the National Bar Association.